niplav/site/data.md

 I track when I masturbate & how good it feels & the type of pornography in [this file](./data/masturbations.csv) via [this script](./data/mstrbt).
-Data quality is pretty high.
+Data quality is pretty high, data collected starting 2021-01-15.

 * `t` stands for text
 * `a` stands for audio